Russian National Union: Formation

 The Russian National Union was first formed in 1993 as a hardline splinter group of the nationalist Pamyat organisation.
 Based in Moscow, the party was jointly led by Konstantin Kassimovsky and Aleksei Vdovin.
-The new group was supported by Aleksandr Shtilmark and his influential far right journal Chernaya sotnya (Black Hundreds), Shtilmark having quit Panyat in 1992.
+The new group was supported by Aleksandr Shtilmark and his influential far right journal Chernaya sotnya (Black Hundreds), Shtilmark having quit Pamyat in 1992.

 The party adopted its own flag, which it claimed represented the letters chi and rho in the Greek alphabet, although critics have argued that it is a deliberate attempt to recall the swastika, including in its use of the Nazi colours of red, white and black.
 Members of the party have carried swastika flag at far right rallies however.

 Ideology

 Nazism

 The RNU became noted for its neo-Nazism and it attracted a strong current of White power skinhead support, helping to co-ordinate the activities of skinhead gangs by the mid 1990s.
 It stressed strong ethnocentrism and racism as part of its political discourse.
 RNU also formed alliances with like-minded groups elsewhere, particularly in western Europe.

 It produced its own newspaper, Shturmovhik, which became noted for the strong anti-Semitism which defined its content.
 Named for a Nazi Party publication Der Stürmer this paper, and its sister magazine Natsiia (Nation) were noted for their heavy reliance on German Nazism.
 The pages of Shturmovhik also contained regular attacks on Black and Caucasian immigrants.
 Another newspaper, Russky nablyudatel (Russian Observer), began publication in 1995 under the editorship of R. Lobzova.